I. Introduction

 Contributing:

-- Mario DI STEFANO – Managing Partner, Head of Real Estate and Head of Tax
+- Mario DI STEFANO, Managing Partner, Head of Real Estate and Head of Tax

 - Alex PHAM, Partner Tax

-- Quentin MARTIN, Senior Associate
+- Quentin MARTIN, Counsel

 - Cathy NELSON, Jurist